 Sheila spent a week in Utah at a conference with Dr. Fuhrman and 100 others who Eat to Live.
 She learned more about what to eat, how to prepare it, and why.
 Although it was blazingly hot, it was a great opportunity to learn more and reinforce the commitment to ETL.
 You can click on the thumbnails below to see some photos from the trip.
-Click here for a Word document with some favorite recipes.
+Click here for a file with some favorite recipes.
 Here are a few tips & goals she brought back:

 - Since I still eat my favorite food, peanut butter, the suggestion is to add in more healthful nut butters (cashew, almond etc) and also to add in some cooked carrots!
 The result still tastes mostly like peanut butter but it’s a lot healthier.

 - Eat a couple of Brazil nuts every week.
 They’re the only source of selenium.
 If you can’t get them in the shell eat more like a dozen.

 - Eat more pumpkin & sunflower seeds instead of cashews & almonds.

 - Eat more cruciferous vegetables, especially kale.